SOUND COMPATIBILITY ISSUES WITH MICROSOFT WINDOWS AFTER XP

 ALchemy, basically it converts DS functions into OpenAL, restoring 3D sound effects and reverb to any specified DirectSound3D

 game.
-If you don't have one of these sound cards then 2D sound will still be available in Vista.
+If you don't have one of these sound cards then 2D sound will still be available but without reverb effects.

 If you have either a Creative X-FI or Audigy sound card - download ALchemy from Creative's website then install the program.